Affordable Bail Bonds

 The PDC North Facility is located northwest of the old Ranch Facility.
 Pitchess Detention Center was established in 1938 by Sheriff Eugene Biscailuz.

 The North Facility, however, opened years later, in 1987.
 The currently closed PDC East Facility opened in 1951.

 In the same year, oil was discovered in PDC.
 The oil wells that were discovered in the area remained productive until 2016.

 Pitchess Detention Center was once called the Wayside Honor Rancho due to its farm setting.

 The inmates back then used to do farm work.
 But in 1992, all farm operations were cancelled due to budget problems.

 Aside from performing farm work, vocational courses such as baking were provided in an effort to arm inmates with useful knowledge that they can use once they got out.

-What is the total amount that I should pay?
+What is the total amount that you should pay?

 The amount that you have to put up will depend on the bail amount set by the court for the type of offense that your loved one has allegedly committed.